Dr Ranjan Vepa

-The research is dedicated to the study of dynamics and its control of robotics and biomedical systems with applications in mobile robots, aerospace vehicles and UAVs, and energy systems.
+The research is dedicated to the study of dynamics and its control of aerospace systems, robotics and biomedical systems with applications in mobile robots, aerospace vehicles and UAVs, and energy systems.
 The following projects are currently being addressed:

 Modelling and Active Control of a Spacecraft Thrusters Dynamics: In this project, the possibility of feedback servo control of a spacecraft thruster’s specific impulse by a boundary feedback system is theoretically considered.
 The motivation to introduce feedback control is two-fold.
 The first is to stabilize any inherent plasma instabilities and the second is regulate the output specific impulse of the thruster.
 Two cases are considered: Electro-thermal thrusters and Electro-dynamic thrusters.
 A paper entitled "Feedback Control of a Spacecraft Electro-dynamic Thruster" has been accepted for publication in Acta Astronautica.
 The methodology is also being currently extended to other electrodynamic thrusters, Hall current thrusters and magnetic nozzles to facilitate the complete regulation and control of the specific impulse and the thrust of a spacecraft thruster.